 Every reasonable effort will be made to meet the special needs of students who qualify under Section 504 and ADA disability criteria.
-Eligibility for special accommodations will be available to students who are officially enrolled at WCUCOM, who meet all university program requirements, and who meet the definition of disability as defined by the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
-The definition of disability includes any person who ". . . has a physical, emotional, or mental impairment which substantially limits one or more of life's major activities, has a record of disability, or is regarded as having a disability" (P. L. 101-336).
-The Office of Student Services (601.318.6188)

-http://wmcarey.edu/departments/student-services can provide more information and some service for testing for students requiring accommodations.
+Eligibility for special accommodations will be available to students who are officially enrolled at WCUCOM, and who meet the definition of disability as defined by the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
+The definition of disability includes any person who "... has a physical, emotional, or mental impairment which substantially limits one or more of life's major activities, has a record of a disability, or is regarded as having a disability" (P. L. 101-336).
+The Office of Disability Services (601.318.6211) Disability Policy and Procedures | William Carey University (wmcarey.edu) can provide more information and some service for testing for students requiring accommodations.
 A student who qualifies for and requires any accommodation must make it known to the WCUCOM administration at a reasonable amount of time before the accommodation is needed.
 This must not be less than ten (10) business days before such accommodation is needed.
-Progress monitoring will be coordinated through regular meetings with the Associate Dean, Student Affairs.

-Once accepted for admission, a student must take the responsibility for providing appropriate documentation of his/her new or existing disability and requested accommodations.
-The documentation must clearly identify the disability and also provide specific information on the manifestations of the disability and any accommodations needed.
+Once accepted for admission, a student must take responsibility for providing appropriate documentation of his/her new or existing disability and requested accommodations.
+The documentation must clearly identify the disability and provide specific information on the manifestations of the disability and any accommodations needed.
 WCUCOM reserves the right to ask for specific types of documentation in order to ascertain the nature and scope of any disability and associated accommodation.